TEALSK12/introduction-to-computer-science/lab_21.md

 ## Part 2 - Simplifying Code

-1. Look at your code to draw a square.
+1. Look at your script to draw a square.
 It is probably quite long and has lots of repeated blocks.
 Using what you have learned about loops, rewrite this script to be shorter and have less redundancy.
-Make sure that your code still works as originally intended.
+Make sure that your script still works as originally intended.

 2. Now modify your other shape scripts to also use loops.
-In all cases, try to have as few blocks and as little redundancy as possible while still keeping your code easy to read and understand.
+In all cases, try to have as few blocks and as little redundancy as possible while still keeping your script easy to read and understand.

 ## Part 3 - Adding More Shapes

-1. Add code to your program to draw the extra shapes below.
+1. Add script to your program to draw the extra shapes below.
 Follow all the original guidelines (different color and line thickness for each shape, say the name while drawing) and use loops to keep your scripts as short as possible.

 | _When this key is pressed..._ | _Draw a..._                |
 | ----------------------------- | -------------------------- |